COMPLETE BOTSWANA SAFARI GUIDE: FROM CHOBE NATIONAL PARK TO OKAVANGO DELTA AND ALL BETWEEN

 The campsites in Botswana are run by different private operators, The gates and reception have booking agents, but I strongly advise you to reserve your accommodation before your trip to Botswana, as the number of campsites is limited.
 You will be turned away if no space is available, and you will have a long trip back to the nearest town.

 Things in Botswana move much more slowly than I am used to.
 The booking in Botswana is a very manual process, still, carbon copy receipt based rather than Internet bookings.
-Please read everything you should know before you go camping in Botswana before you make any reservation.
+Please read everything you should know before you go camping in Botswana before you make any reservations.

-If it doesn’t seem worth the trouble to you, you can always hire a third-party company to handle the booking for you – if you need any recommendation or have any questions, please leave a comment below and I will be happy to help.
+If it doesn’t seem worth the trouble to you, you can always hire a third-party company to handle the booking for you – if you need any recommendations or have any questions, please leave a comment below and I will be happy to help.

 If you are planning to stay at lodges, Booking.com is the best option as it is a reliable source and they have a 24-hour cancellation policy that I have used several times.